emmanuelatindama/Machine-learning-implementations/README.md

 - 🌱 I’m currently a PhD Mathematics candidate at Clarkson University
 - 💞️ I’m looking to collaborate on Data Analytics and Optimization
 - 📫 How to reach me emmanuelatindama@gmail.com
+- 👀 I have implementations of the exercises from the Machine Learning course by Andrew Ng (from Stanford)
+- 👀 I also have implementations of coding challenges from kaggle (example.
+Housing Prices Prediction problem)

 <!---
 emmanuelatindama/emmanuelatindama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.